kahlering/sway-status-rs/README.md

 ```
 status_command exec ~/.cargo/bin/sway-status-rs
 ```
-Once you reload the sway config, sway should start displaying the status information.bar {
+Once you reload the sway config, sway should start displaying the status information.
-    status_command i3status
-}

 ## Writing your own Module